staltz/flux-challenge/README.md

 - Scroll buttons: up/down buttons, move the list 2 positions

-- When scroll moves, and load more rows, one row at a time
+- When scrolled, load more rows one at a time to fill in the blanks.
+Don't cache data, always request new data.
+(Other users might make live changes (typo fixing etc) to the data and Obi-Wan asked you to always make fresh requests)

 ![](docs/2.gif)